svs/svs.io/index.md

 ---

 ---
 Hello, I'm Siddharth Sharma (svs).
-I'm a technologist who specialises in building organisations that slap!
+I'm a technologist who specialises in organisational design and psychology.

 You can find me on [Twitter](https://twitter.com/_svs_) and [LinkedIn](https://www.linkedin.com/in/siddharth-sharma-7941a611/)